-The School for Field Studies (SFS) Turks & Caicos: Marine Protected Areas: Management Techniques and Policies Summer program provides students with the opportunity to explore the effectiveness of marine protected areas (MPAs) in maintaining biodiversity and critical habitats, enhancing stocks of queen conch and spiny lobster, and contributing effectively to the socioeconomic sustainability of the local community.
+The School for Field Studies (SFS) Turks & Caicos: Tropical Marine Ecosystems: Monitoring and Management Summer program provides students with the opportunity to explore the effectiveness of marine protected areas (MPAs) in maintaining biodiversity and critical habitats, enhancing stocks of queen conch and spiny lobster, and contributing effectively to the socioeconomic sustainability of the local community.

 The spectacular reefs, turquoise waters, and island community of South Caicos serve as the laboratory for our studies and field work.
 Students snorkel or SCUBA, gaining valuable field experience using transects and other techniques for population sampling and long-term monitoring, and learn interview and other stakeholder engagement techniques to examine social questions.

 Course offered: Tropical Marine Ecosystems: Monitoring and Management

 Things to note about taking courses abroad:

 Session I – early June to early July